-Edited by Dr. Maresi Nerad, founder of CIRGE and Dr. Barbara Evans, Dean of Graduate Studies at the University of British Columbia, Vancouver, Canada, “Globalizing Forces and the Evolving PhD.
-Forces and Forms of Doctoral Education Worldwide” investigates the main trends that are shaping doctoral education.
+Edited by Dr. Maresi Nerad, founder of CIRGE and Dr. Barbara Evans, Dean of Graduate Studies at the University of British Columbia, Vancouver, Canada, “Globalizing Forces and Its Impacts on the Quality of the PhD Education” investigates the main trends that are shaping doctoral education.
 Topics such as quality assurance, demographic population changes and national and institutional responses for the globalization are critically analyzed in this piece.

 The book is part of the trilogy of “Forces and Forms of Change in Doctoral Education Worldwide” international network.
 CIRGE has led its bi-annual workshops which have included doctoral education researchers from six continents.